A Tree-Huggin’ Guide to Eco-Friendly Homes

 - Stay warm: Grab an extra blanket and your favorite pet, because the less you have to turn on your heat, the more efficient your energy use will be.

 Whether you're building a new home or just looking to put a little more green into your current place, goin’ eco-friendly is a win-win for all.
 You, your home, and Ma Nature will all be happier and healthier.
-Good luck, Eco Warrior.
+Good luck, Eco Warrior, and make sure you're covered with an affordable home insurance policy.